stackbit/jamstackthemes/content/theme/hexo-webnary-template.md

   - No CMS
 css:
   - Bootstrap
   - SCSS
-  - Markdown
 archetype:
   - Blog
   - Contact
   - About
+description: >-
-description: An Hexo Template you ever wanted.
+  An Hexo Template you ever wanted.
 This theme is perfect for Starting an Blog, open online library, testimonial blogs, news article and whatever you need it for.
+stale: false
 ---

 # A Fully Customisable starter template for Hexo